-One of the reasons that may have limited the for the small evaporative cooling west of CF1, where highest precipitation is observed, is the small evaporation due to near saturation of air masses in the lower troposphere according to the REF simulation (Fig. 17).
-At 04:00 UTC, relative humidity exceeded exceeds 90 % over most of Languedoc-Roussillon and a dry air mass was is only found over Spain, at the rear of CF2.
+One of the reasons that may have limited the evaporative cooling west of CF1, where highest precipitation is observed, is the small evaporation due to near saturation of air masses in the lower troposphere according to the REF simulation (Fig. 20).
+At 04:00 UTC, relative humidity exceeded 90 % over most of Languedoc-Roussillon and a dry air mass was only found over

+Spain, at the rear of CF2.
 Large evaporative cooling associated with dry levels between 1000 and 4000 m is not simulated in this case.
 Such difference may explain why the location of CF1 between REF and NOCOOL is similar.
-The The fact that the cooling associated with evaporation processes does not have any substantial impact on the stationarity of the simulated MCS on the 2018 Aude HPE, agreeing in this HPE agrees with the same observation of Ducrocq et al. (2008) on for the 1999 Aude HPE.
+The cooling associated with evaporation processes does not have any substantial impact on the stationarity of the simulated MCS on the 2018 Aude HPE, agreeing with the same observation of Ducrocq et al. (2008) on the 1999 Aude HPE.